 The inherent value in built-in employability rests on four pillars:

-1. We are multidimensional.
 Employees may be given the title of “accountant,” or “salesperson” or “administrator,” but none of the people in these roles are one-dimensional.
 No employees should be compartmentalized or limited to applying only those skills applicable to the job at hand.
-Employees bring with them a diverse skillset that extends beyond their job descriptions.
+Employees bring with them a diverse skill set that extends beyond their job descriptions.
 They may have passions and capabilities developed from previous careers that entailed a dramatically different professional environment.
 They may have experience operating in emerging economies, as a professional athlete, or in an entirely unrelated industry that give them unique perspectives they can contribute.
-Taken together, the personal, social and professional capital of multidimensional employees can be a resource as companies develop new products or services, or ways of operating, communicating or problem-solving.
+Taken together, the personal, social, and professional capital of multidimensional employees can be a resource as companies develop new products, services, ways of operating, communicating, or problem-solving.

 For example, a project manager may have former military experience that involved deployment in a remote part of the world.
 His experience can lend itself to teams who are now working virtually.